 WAWATAM SENIOR CENTER

 Make your own Cards and Matching Envelopes

 Bridge, Barracks and BBQ

-A lively Evening of Community Fun, including Bridge Views, Local BBQ and Brews Tasting Stations, Barracks Tours and Interpreters, Live Music and Entertainers, Games and Demonstrations.
-Event will take place at Fort Michilimackinac, 102 West Straits Avenue, Mackinaw City.
-Please use Visitor’s Center entrance located under the bridge.
+A lively Evening of Community Fun took place on August 26, 2018, including Bridge Views, Local BBQ and Brews Tasting Stations, Barracks Tours and Interpreters, Live Music and Entertainers, Games and Demonstrations.
+Event took place at Fort Michilimackinac, 102 West Straits Avenue, Mackinaw City.
+Visitor’s Center entrance located under the bridge was used.